GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ---
-layout: post
+layout: post-old
 title: 'High performance storage for your app: the Storage Foundation API'
 subhead: |
   The Storage Foundation API resembles a basic file system, with direct access to stored data through buffers and offsets.
 It gives developers flexibility by providing generic, simple, and performant primitives on which they can build higher-level components.
 authors:
   - thomassteiner